FHA Minimum Property Standards Checklist: What You Should Know

 Basement And Crawl Space

 The basement and crawl space of a home should be well-ventilated, with no evidence of termites or other damage.
-Additionally, you don’t want the basement to be damp or the foundation to be settling.
+Also, you don’t want the basement to be damp or the foundation to be settling.

 Bathrooms

-In addition to the electronics checks described earlier, the sinks and toilets in the bathroom will be inspected.
+In addition to the electronics checks described earlier, the sink(s) and toilet(s) in the bathroom(s) will be inspected.
 The appraiser will make sure your shower or bath fixture works and that you can get hot water.

 FHA Loan Property Requirements For The Home’s Exterior

-In addition to the inside of the home, it's exterior will also be inspected.
+In addition to the inside of the home, its exterior will also be inspected.
 If a home has any of the hazards listed below, the need for repairs by the homeowner is likely.

 Property Access

-The subject property needs to have sufficient access to a street or other means of access so that future owners can easily make their way to the property year-round.
+The subject property needs to have sufficient access to a street or other means of access so future owners can easily make their way to the property year-round.

 Roof